jghibiki/Byte-le-Royale-2018/sphinx/unit_classes.md

 Resupply: Spend one turn to regenerate one of bomb of the types currently possessed.

 ### Special Ability
 Bomb Expert: The Alchemist can hold three of each bomb type.
-Additionally, their bomb damage scales with the bomb's level:
+Additionally, their bomb damage gains bonus damage, which scales with the bomb's level:

 ```
 ((level*5)/100) + 1.0